joaodsmarques/PE-diagnosis-from-ecgs-Deep-Learning/README.md

-# PE diagnosis from ecgs Deep-Learning
+# Pulmonary embolism diagnosis from ecgs Deep-Learning

 Code of the paper:
 ### Artificial intelligence-based diagnosis of acute pulmonary embolism: Development of a machine learning model using 12-lead electrocardiogram